-Bechtel, at a December 18,
+Bechtel, at a December 18.

 2017 meeting with MWAA, agreed to repair all defective stormwater piping.
 MWAA reported the cost of these repairs will be funded jointly by Bechtel and MWAA.
-MWAA is to submit a draft schedule for the repairs to VDOT in mid-April 2018.
+MWAA submitted a draft schedule for the repairs dated May 18, 2018 which will be updated to reflect the decision to proceed with the underdrain repairs.

 MWAA reports the Task Order for the design of Old Meadow Road was negotiated, and cost of the final design is \$382,737.
 The Notice to Proceed was issued on March 20, 2017.
 ROW/Utility coordination meetings have been held, but Level 3 and AT&T utility companies have been slow to respond.
-Old Meadow Road construction is now expected to be completed in the third quarter of 2018.
+At the June 4th QPRM, MWAA reported that the Level 3 conflict was minor and require hand excavation at one location.
+Old Meadow Road construction is expected to be completed in the fourth quarter of 2018.
 The closeout of the FFGA is expected to occur in several years following payment of final Project costs with regard to the first 64 rail cars, which is expected to extend until 2021.